 - Dmitri in Backyard Sports is the embodiment of this trope.
 He seems to know a lot about soccer as well as baseball, but not much about football, hockey, or basketball, and especially not about skateboarding.

-- Real-life examples: Stephen Jay Gould, Stephen Hawking and Stephen King are (were, in Gould's case) big baseball fans.
-King in particular has written a nonfiction book (Faithful) all about Boston Red Sox fandom, and a short story (The Girl Who Loved Tom Gordon) inspired by the Sox's ace reliever at the time.
+- Stephen Jay Gould, Stephen Hawking and Stephen King were (and still are, in King's case) big baseball fans.
+King in particular has co-authorednote a nonfiction book (Faithful) all about Boston Red Sox fandom, wrote a short story (The Girl Who Loved Tom Gordon) inspired by the Sox's ace reliever at the time, and later a novella, Blockade Billy, about the eponymous catcher during his brief stint playing for the equally fictional New Jersey Titans.
 He's also slipped baseball references into many of his other stories and novels.

 - Gould once dedicated a large chunk of a book to explaining statistics with reference to .400 hitting in baseball.

 - Partly averted in the case of the late Carl Sagan, who expressed an appreciation for sports in general in several of his books but was partial to both playing and watching basketball in particular.